sivaratrisrinivas/Flashy/README.md

 ## Overview

 Flashy demonstrates a fast autocomplete system with a clean interface and cloud-based data storage.
 Type any letter to see instant suggestions powered by Upstash Redis, served securely through API routes.
+The system learns from user interactions, improving suggestion relevance over time through adaptive scoring.

 Built with Next.js App Router, Tailwind CSS, TypeScript, and supports both Bun and Node.js.